This is my story…

-I had received a salary increase and purchased my first car at age 21.
-It was an adorable little red Fiat Uno, paid with the help of a small deposit from my mother, thank you mummy.
-I had my driver’s license, my car, my education, a bank account with a stable income, but I wanted more.
-I felt this feeling in my heart and soul that this was only the beginning.
+I had received a significant salary increase and purchased my first car at twenty one.
+It was an adorable little Fiat Uno, paid with the help of a small deposit from my mother.
+I had my driver’s license, my car, my education, a bank account with a stable income, but I wanted more, my vision continued to evolve.

-Whilst working at the 12 Apostles 5 star hotel and spa I had saved enough money for a deposit towards my 4-year national diploma in Public Relations Management at Cape Peninsula University Of Technology.
-I love and enjoy the media arena.
+Whilst working at the 12 Apostles hotel and spa I had saved enough money for a deposit towards my 4-year national diploma in Public Relations Management at Cape Peninsula University Of Technology.
 It was a challenging journey, studying part-time and working long hours in the hospitality industry.
-Thank goodness I had an amazing manager who supported me.
-At times I must admit, having a social life was non existent and just a void.
-But I knew my hard work would pay off some day.
+I am so grateful I had an amazing manager who had supported me.
+I was laser focused on achieving my goals.
+But I had known in my heart and soul that my hard work and dedication would pay off long term.

 As fate would have it, I had met radio and television celebrity Natalie Becker.
 We had connected deeply around topics that were dear to both of us.
 I was interviewed on her radio show called Winning Women.
 I had pinched myself this was the same radio show I would listen to every morning on my way to work.
 I had visualised myself speaking in front of a microphone, my dream had come true.
 I had known instinctively as ten-year-old girl, performing and entertaining the church congregation on stage during Sunday school activities that I was home in front of an audience.